 Clients whose screening indicates that they are drinking above recommended levels are provided feedback about their specific health risks, and then brief education, brief counseling, or a referral for further assessment and treatment depending on their screening score.

 Alcohol use, especially excessive alcohol use such as binge drinking, can have adverse health effects, including increased risk for accidents and injuries, heart disease, liver disease, certain types of cancers including breast cancer and liver cancer, weakened immune system, and alcohol use disorders.
-Any alcohol use during pregnancy can lead to fetal alcohol spectrum disorders
+Any alcohol use during pregnancy can lead to fetal alcohol spectrum disorders.

 Binge drinking is defined as consuming 4 or more standard drinks in a 2-3 hour period for women and 5 or more in a 2-3 hour period for men.
 Heavy drinking for women is 8 or more standard drinks per week; for men, 15 or more standard drinks per week.

 Asking about alcohol use can provide an opportunity for education about or reinforcement of healthy behaviors, as well as identifying those who may benefit from brief counselling or treatment.
-Only about 10% of US adults who drink alcohol excessively meet the criteria for severe alcohol use disorders.
+Only about 10% of US adults who drink alcohol excessively meet the criteria for severe alcohol use disorder.

 In addition, many people may not be aware that there are recommendations for people who do drink alcohol to moderate their use – up to one standard drink per day for women, up to two for men.